-Why is Using CCQ so Important for Teaching English Online for DaDaABC?
+Why is Using CCQ so Important for Teaching English Online?

-When teaching for DaDaABC, the engagement of the student with the class is of great importance.
+When teaching ESL online, the engagement of the student within the class is of great importance.

 If you were to simply read the course material like a robot to the student, there is no way of knowing that they are engaged.